vol IV chap 14 sect 2

 MLA style: Riccardo Giacconi – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/giacconi/lecture/

-In 2015: to Takaaki Kajita and Arthur B. McDonald "for the discovery of neutrino oscillations, which shows that neutrinos have mass".
+2015: to Takaaki Kajita and Arthur B. McDonald "for the discovery of neutrino oscillations, which shows that neutrinos have mass".

-2015 Physics Nobel Prize awarded to Kajita.
+Description of the Physics Nobel Prize awarded to Kajita and McDonald.¶

-WORK: “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
+WORK (Kajita): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
 In the Super-Kamiokande detector, an experimental facility in a mine in Japan in 1998, Takaaki Kajita detected neutrinos created in reactions between cosmic rays and the Earth’s atmosphere.
 Measurements showed deviations, which were explained by the neutrinos switching between the different types.
 This means that they must have mass.
 The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

 MLA style: Takaaki Kajita – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/facts/